‘Sound and fury, signifying nothing’ is a quotation from Shakespeare’s play, Macbeth.

 To Macbeth now, to harbour his burning, overweening, “vaulting” ambition was idiotic.
 He is in a state of depression and life is worthless – a tale told by an idiot, full of sound and fury, signifying nothing.

-This passage is one of the finest examples of Shakespeare’s use of poetry in his plays.
-He is using imagery to create the soliloquy’s meaning.
+This passage is one of the finest examples of Shakespeare’s use of poetry in his plays, where he uses imagery to create the soliloquy’s meaning.

 At this point the intensity of Macbeth’s suffering is becoming unbearable.
 A victim’s ghost is haunting him, his guilt is torturing him, his enemies are closing in on him, his wife has lost her sanity and now he’s just heard that she’s killed herself.